 If you receive an error on your RSS feed, first make sure that you have public posts on your site.
 The RSS relies on posts in order to work and is the most basic and often the most overlooked resolution.
 To troubleshoot this:

 - Create and publish a publicly visible test post

 If you are still receiving an error after testing the posts, make sure that the feed is validated.
 Even though RSS is a relatively simple technology, it can be incorrectly implemented by many tools.
 To prevent this, validators were constructed to translate the feed into code to make it easier to determine if you the site is producing RSS correctly.

-- Find an RSS validator that you trust (feedvalidator.org is an example of one that we use)
+- Find an RSS validator that you trust (feedvalidator.org is a great example)